Whistler Bicycle Accident Lawyer

 “[Having a lawyer] helped me to go through ICBC… to make a claim for full damages,” one bicycle accident victim told the Vancouver Sun.
 She explained: “I had friends who had to deal with ICBC.
 I felt they didn’t get treated fairly.
 I wanted someone to do it on my behalf, who has a stronger voice.”

 Ultimately, the woman believes she received at least twice what she would have gotten without a bicycle accident lawyer.
 Even after taking out 40% for a lawyer fee, the woman received enough money to cover her medical expenses and wage losses in full, with money left over to cover transportation expenses, other debts, and relocation to the United States.

-Contact Preszler Law Firm for strong representation following a serious Whistler bicycle accident.
+Contact Preszler Injury Lawyers for strong representation following a serious Whistler bicycle accident.